 Videos help people feel present.
 We display them in limited width and height so that they aren't overly distracting.
 Controls such as on/off toggles and background blur support your changing needs.

 Yes, Flow Club usually fits under a co-working or wellness stipend.
-Click here to visit the resource page on how to ask.
+Here’s a resource page on how to ask.

 Some people attend 6 times a day, others join 2-3 times a week.
 Work is so personal and different for everyone, so we recommend trying out a few approaches to see how it could serve you best.